contao/docs/docs/dev/getting-started/initial-setup/symfony-application.md

 Point your broser to the installation tool (for example https://localhost:8000/contao/install) and follow the usual installation procedure.

-## Enable Cache and Frontend Preview
+## Enable Cache and Front End Preview

 At this point you have set up a working Symfony application and added the Contao Core Bundle.
-A few last steps are required to properly set up the caching and the frontend preview.
+A few last steps are required to properly set up the caching and the front end preview.

 First, we need to configure the `FOSHttpCacheBundle`.
 To do so, create (or edit if the file already exists) the file `config/fos_http_cache.yaml` and add the following entries: